 Bonjour is an auto-discovery mechanism for TCP/IP devices which enumerate devices and services within a local subnet.
-DNS on Mac OS X is integrated with Bonjour and should not be turned off, but the Bonjour advertising service can be disabled.
+DNS on macOS is integrated with Bonjour and should not be turned off, but the Bonjour advertising service can be disabled.